Delfinistkata/tic-tac-toe/README.md

 <br>

 <p> This game is primarily for everyone who likes to be challenged.
 The game offers information about the rules of the game and how to play it.
-Additionally, the game includes a score board, where each player will see their score after winning a game.Overall, the game is for anyone who is interested in challenging their brain on how to win againts the other player.
+Additionally, the game includes a score board, where each player will see their score after winning a game.Overall, the game is for anyone who is interested in challenging their brain on how to win against the other player.
 </p>

 <br>